olisheldon/olisheldon.github.io/_projects/adventofcode23/day_3.md

 .664.598..
 ```

-A number within this schematic is a part-number if it is adjacent (including diagonally) to a symbol.
+This engine schematic is interpret as follows:

+ - Part numbers are adjacent (including diagonally) to at least one symbol (not including full stop).

 ## Part 1

 Return the sum of all part numbers in a given engine schematic.

+To do this, I parsed all of the numbers and into two separate containers and performed checks on the boundary of all numbers to check for gears.

 ## Part 2

 We now define a gear as any '*' symbol that is adjacent to exactly two part numbers.
 Its gear ratio is the result of multiplying those two numbers together.
 Return the sum of all gear ratios.

+The same method as part 1 was used with different conditions.

 ## Improvements